Can I Eat Expired Mustard Commercially Bottled Unopened?

 What are the food safety risks?

 Mustard can pose a low risk of foodborne illness due to its acidic nature, which inhibits bacterial growth.
 However, contamination can occur if the mustard is stored improperly or if utensils used are not clean.
 Common pathogens associated with mustard contamination include Salmonella and Listeria.
-To prevent illness, always use clean utensils when serving, store in a cool, dry place, and check for any signs of spoilage such as off odors or mold growth.
+To reduce the risk of foodborne illness, always use clean utensils when serving, store in a cool, dry place, and check for any signs of spoilage such as off odors or mold growth.

 What are some pro storage tips?